JuliaReach/JuliaReachDevDocs/docs/src/newpkg.md

 Depth = 3
 ```

-# Adding a New Package
+# Adding a new package

 ## Creating the github repository